 The statistics show that Canadians are managing their mortgages responsibly.
-A 2011 study by the Canadian Association of Accredited Mortgage Professionals (CAAMP) found that 22 per cent of mortgage holders have increased their mortgage payments and 18 per cent have made an additional lump sum payment in the last year.6 Moreover, a 2011 study by the Canada Mortgage and Housing Corporation (CMHC) found that:
+A 2013 study by the Canadian Association of Accredited Mortgage Professionals (CAAMP) found that 16 per cent of mortgage holders have increased their mortgage payments and 17 per cent have made an additional lump sum payment in the last year.6

 Canadians also have significant equity in their homes.
-Among homeowners with mortgages, the average amount of home equity in Canada stands at 66 per cent of total home value.8
+Among homeowners with mortgages, the average amount of home equity in Canada stands at 66 per cent of total home value.7

 Lending and borrowing decisions take place in the context of a strong regulatory system in Canada.
 The federal government has made regulatory changes to help households manage debt, including such measures as reducing the maximum mortgage amortizations and introducing improved qualifying criteria.

 Credit cards are a convenient payment tool, used responsibly by the majority of Canadians.
-Two-thirds of Canadians pay their credit card balance in full each month, avoiding credit card debt and interest payments altogether.9 And credit card delinquency rates remain low, at only 0.76 per cent of total outstanding balances as of July 2013.10 According to the Bank of Canada, credit card debt only makes up five per cent of total household debt in Canada and there has been virtually no growth in unsecured debt in the past two years.
-Credit card default rates are half of U.S. levels.
+Seventy per cent of Canadians pay their credit card balance in full each month, avoiding credit card debt and interest payments altogether.8 And credit card delinquency rates remain low, at only 0.78 per cent of total outstanding balances as of October 2013.9 According to the Bank of Canada, credit card debt only makes up five per cent of total household debt in Canada and there has been a decrease in credit card debt in the past year.10 Credit card default rates are lower than U.S. levels.

 Banks take their role as mortgage lenders very seriously, adhering to prudent standards and ensuring consumers only take on manageable levels of debt.
 This is clearly evident when looking at national mortgages-in-arrears numbers for Canada’s nine largest banks, which show that less than half of one per cent of homeowners have gone three consecutive months or longer without making a payment.11

 Mortgage debt has been growing and this growth has been driven by the housing market, not changes in bank lending practices.
-House prices have more than doubled in the past decade, requiring home buyers to borrow more to finance their homes.
+House prices have almost doubled in the past decade, requiring home buyers to borrow more to finance their homes.

-As the global economy stabilizes, today’s historically low interest rates will inevitable rise.
+Today’s historically low interest rates will inevitable rise.
 Banks take this into account and ensure potential borrowers are able to make future payments under higher interest rate conditions.
-For example, for variable rate mortgages, banks normally assess borrowers using a five-year term interest rate so that the borrower could continue to make mortgage payments if interest rates go up.
+For example, for variable rate mortgages, banks normally assess borrowers using interest rates that are one to two per cent higher than the rate for which they qualify so that the borrower could continue to make mortgage payments if interest rates go up.